 An appeal and grievance committee will be appointed by the fair board by the first weigh in for beef.
 They will listen to and make decisions concerning all disputes.
 All appeals must be presented in writing with \$25 Cash to a member of the grievance committee.
 The money will be refunded if the appeal is upheld, otherwise it will be donated to Fair Board Assoc.
-The committee will be in effect from the day of market beef first initial weigh in, until the Monday following the conclusion of the fair.
+The committee will be in effect from the day of market beef first initial weigh in, until the Monday following the conclusion of the fair

-4-H/FFA/HYA PRE-ENTRIES DUE JUNE 28th by 5:00 p.m.
+Open Livestock and 4-H/FFA/HYA PRE-ENTRIES DUE JUNE 13th by 4:30 pm